Databases are huge, searchable directories of journals and other scholarly publication types.

 Searching FiNDit is another way to research and allows you to discover all of the Library's print and electronic resources from the one place.

-MEDLINE provides authoritative medical information on medicine, nursing, dentistry, the health care system, pre-clinical sciences, and much more.
+Provides authoritative medical information on medicine, nursing, dentistry, veterinary medicine, the health care system, and pre-clinical sciences.

-Abstract and citation database of peer-reviewed literature, with journals, books and conference proceedings in the fields of science, technology, medicine, social sciences, and arts and humanities.
+Abstract and citation database of peer reviewed literature in the fields of science, technology, medicine, social sciences, and arts and humanities.
+Use Scopus metrics and analytical tools to identify authoritative research and experts.

 A regularly updated collection of seven evidence-based medicine databases containing high-quality, independent evidence to inform healthcare decision-making.